VieCut/VieCut/README.md

 We also offer a compile script `compile.sh` which compiles the executables and runs tests.

 All of our programs are compiled both for single threaded and shared-memory parallel use.
 The name of the parallel executable is indicated by appending it with `_parallel`.
-When compiling with `./compile.sh -DSAVE_CUTS=ON` the algorithms do not only store the value of the minimum cut but also write a cut file to disk.
-This cut file has one line per vertex, either '0' or '1', depending on which side of the cut the vertex is.
 The executables can be found in subfolder `/build`.

 # Running the programs